joostkremers/parsebib/README.md

 The argument `expand-strings` functions as the same-name argument in `parsebib-collect-strings`, and the arguments `inheritance` and `fields` function as the same-name arguments in `parsebib-collect-bib-entries`.

 If `replace-TeX` in set, (La)TeX markup in field values is replaced with text that is more suitable for display.
-The variable `parsebib-TeX-markup-replace-alist` determines what exactly is replaced.
-This variable can be `let`-bound around calls to the parsing functions, but note that its value is construed on the basis of the variables  `parsebib-TeX-command-relacement-alist`, `parsebib-TeX-accent-replacement-alist` or `parsebib-TeX-literal-replacement-alist`, so you may want to customise those instead.
-See their doc strings and the doc string of `parsebib-TeX-markup-replacement-alist` for details.
+See `parsebib-collect-bib-entries` for details.

 Note that `parsebib-parse-bib-buffer` only makes one pass through the buffer.
 It is therefore a bit faster than calling all the `parsebib-collect-*` functions above in a row, since that would require making four passes through the buffer.